Chapter 9 Formatting Documents in Word

 Header & Footer Group

 The Header & Footer group provides the user the options to insert a header, footer, or page number.
 Depending on the style selected, they may contain borders, placeholders for text, page numbers, and date placeholders.
 When the Header, Footer, or Page Number buttons are selected, the user can click on a desired style.
-This triggers the Header & Footer tab, a contextual tab, to appears on the ribbon.
+This triggers the Header & Footer tab, a contextual tab, to appear on the ribbon.
 This new tab provides additional options to the user (Figure 2).

 Image showing the Header and Foot Tab

 Figure 2.
-Header & Footer tab
+Header & Footer tab.

 Header & Footer Tab